-During Jetty Island Days, the free ferry operates seven days a week.
-The ferry departs from Jetty Landing, adjacent to the Port of Everett's boat launch at 10th Street and West Marine View Drive.
-You can pick up boarding passes at the Jetty Island kiosk located at Jetty Landing Park.
-Return passes can be picked up once you arrive to the Jetty.
+During Jetty Island Days (July 5 - Labor Day), the 60-passenger ferry operates daily*.
+The ferry departs from Jetty Landing, adjacent to the boat launch at 10th Street and W. Marine View Drive.
+Pick up available boarding passes upon arrival at the Jetty Island Kiosk.
+Available return time passes can be picked upon arrival to the Jetty.

 - Friday & Saturday; 10 a.m. - 9 p.m.